pontem-network/sp-docs/staking/collator.md

 1. Navigate to [extrinsics](https://polkadot.js.org/apps/?rpc=wss://testnet.pontem.network/ws#/extrinsics).
 2. Choose `parachainStaking` pallet.
 3. Choose `joinCandidates(bond, candidate_count)` function.
-4. Put amount to bond in PONT tokens (at least 100 PONT, but we recommend to put at least 1000 PONT).
+4. Put amount to bond in the `bond` field.
+For example 11000000000000 is 1100 PONT (we recommend to put at least 1100 PONT).

+**NOTE:** Do not forget about 10 decimals!
+You need to add ten zeros to the amount.
+For example, to put `1100 PONT` - enter `110000000000000000`

 5. For `candidate_count` use value you copied in the previous step.
 6. Send transaction from your account.

-**IMPORTANT:** To become a collator needs at least 100 PONT coins, yet to become an active collator (produce blocks), you need at least 1000 PONT staked for your collator.
+**IMPORTANT:** To become an active collator (produce blocks), you need at least 1000 PONT staked for your collator.
 You can stake it yourself or ask nominators to stake for you.

 ![Join Candidatess](/assets/join_candidates.png "Join Candidates")